 |Crimes Relating to Consensual Sexual Acts

-- Engages in a sexual act in a public place
+- Engage in a sexual act in a public place

-- Exposes his or her genitals in circumstances likely to alarm others
+- Exposes their genitals in circumstances likely to alarm others

-- Exposes his or her genitals in a private place where they can be seen in a public place (like the sidewalk) or another private place (like the neighbor’s home or the same home if to alarm them)
+- Exposes their genitals in a private place where they can be seen in a public place (like the sidewalk) or another private place (like a neighbor's home or the same home if the purpose is to cause alarm)

 |Compelled Testing of HIV/AIDS

-Note: State laws are revised often, please conduct your own legal research or contact a knowledgeable attorney to verify these criminal laws.
+Note: State laws are revised frequently.
+Please conduct your own legal research or contact a knowledgeable attorney to verify these criminal laws.